 Handle Glare from Oncoming Vehicles

-Headlight glare is one of the biggest challenges during Night Time Driving.
+The glare of the headlights is one of the biggest problems with Night Time Driving.

-- Focus slightly toward the left side of your lane
+- Keep focus slightly to the left side of the lane

 Keep Your Vehicle Ready for Night Journeys